 Well, it is.
 But you may not require it in many cases to make your first dollar if you focus on amazing content and on-page.

 More referring domains = more power = faster rankings. 😎

-I recommend going for an expired domain that has at least 70-80 referring domains.
+I recommend going for an aged domain that has at least 70-80 referring domains.

-Lower referring domains may not give your expired domain enough power and link juice to rank fast.
+Lower referring domains may not give your aged domain enough power and link juice to rank fast.

 Thus, you’ll need to get more backlinks to rank your website and start generating revenue.

-You can go for a strong expired domain in the starting and avoid the big headache later 😄
+You can go for a strong aged domain in the starting and avoid the big headache later 😄

 Tip: Most of the referring domains should have contextual backlinks, not manually made links for a higher success rate.
 So check carefully!